pivotal-cf/pcf-release-notes/p1-v1.5/opsmanager_rn_1_5.md

 ---

 ## v1.5.7.0 patch release:
 Ops Manager 1.5.7.0 is a fast turnaround security patch release that incorporates a fix for the High severity bug CVE-2015-7613.
-Please note that 1.5.7 has a limiation affecting Openstack users only:
+Please note that 1.5.7 has a limitation affecting Openstack users only:

-* Ops Manager 1.5.7 for Openstack does not work with S3/Swift blobstores.
+  * Ops Manager 1.5.7 for OpenStack does not work with S3/Swift blobstores.
-* Ops Manager 1.5.7 for Openstack users must configure their Director to use the internal blobstore option.
+  * Ops Manager 1.5.7 for OpenStack users must configure their Director to use the internal blobstore option.
   * vSphere, AWS and vCloud users are not affected.
   * This will be fixed in the next release.
 (Embedded stemcell 3094, Ops Manager build 3c5bf2)

 ## v1.5.6.0 patch release: